top of page

-A successful photoshoot is not just about finding the right photographer, it is also about mistakes, especially someone else's mistakes – because most probably this is the first time you are having a professional shoot done - because learning from your own mistakes is going to be expensive and time consuming.
-Learning from the mistakes of other, you can avoid those mistakes (perhaps make new mistakes, ha ha!) and get the results you are looking for - it is a shortcut to wisdom.
+A successful photoshoot is not just about finding the right photographer, it is also right preparation, avoiding mistakes that others made.
+Learning from your own mistakes is going to be expensive and time consuming, learning from others' mistakes is smarter, more efficient and cheaper too.
+Make new mistakes of your own, avoid mistakes others made - it is a shortcut to wisdom.

-Here are 4 mistakes I saw my past clients make – these mistakes recur with uncomfortable regularity.
-I wish I could turn the clock back to tell them how to avoid them but I can’t.
-What I can do instead is to document these mistakes, let you know about them, make sure you avoid them.
-So here we go…
+Through last few years of my professional photography, I noticed 4 mistakes my past clients made – these mistakes recur with uncomfortable regularity.
+I wish I could turn the clock back to tell them how to avoid them but I can’t, that's is turn the clock back.
+What I can do instead is to tell you and help you avoid them.
+Here they are...

-Mistake No. 1: Not preparing for the shoot – putting too much trust in Photoshop instead.
+Mistake No. 1: Not preparing for the shoot – putting too much trust in Photoshop.

 or